Joe Lara: Early life and career

 Lara was born William Joseph Lara on October 2, 1962 in San Diego, California to Diane (née Wesolowski) and William Lara.
 He was raised in Newport Beach, California.

 Acting and modeling career

 In 1981, Lara began his modeling career and traveled to many European countries including Italy, France, and Switzerland.
 Lara played Tarzan in the 1989 TV movie Tarzan in Manhattan and in the 1996–1997 follow-up TV series Tarzan: The Epic Adventures.
 He also appeared in numerous action films, including American Cyborg: Steel Warrior alongside actors Nicole Hansen and John Saint Ryan in 1993 and Steel Frontier alongside actors Brion James and Bo Svenson in 1995.
-Lara starred in the 1999 Menahem Golan action film Lima: Breaking the Silence portraying Victor along side actor Billy Drago.
+Lara starred in the 1999 Menahem Golan action film Lima: Breaking the Silence portraying Victor alongside actor Billy Drago.
 In 2000, Lara portrayed the role of Detective Miller in Very Mean Men directed by Tony Vitale alongside actors Matthew Modine, Ben Gazzara, and Martin Landau.